msobhani/SDC-ND-T1-P5-Vehicle-Detection-And-Tracking/README.md

 ## Discussion
+---

 In the [project video](videos/project_video_detected.mp4), 2 vehicles are clearly identified.
-The problem is that the pipeline is to slow to generate the output video.
-In the real time, this can be fixed by sing more optimized algorithms, and utilize a better hardware like a GPU to perform parallel processing of the video stream.
+The problem is that the pipeline is very slow and takes around 30 minutes to generate the output video.
+In the real time, this can be fixed by utilizing more optimized algorithms, and  a better hardware like a GPU to perform parallel processing of the video stream.
 This approach does not take more complicated scenarios into consideration.
-To detect other traffic participants, like the motorcycles, trucks adn etc., we need a more robust classification methods.
-Additionally, in case of differnt driving scenarios like in a bad weather, on a different road terrain, or in different lighting conditions, this approach will most likely fail.
+To detect other traffic participants, like the motorcycles, trucks etc., we need more robust classification methods.
+Additionally, in case of differnt driving scenarios like bad weather, different road terrain, or different lighting conditions, this approach will most likely fail.